Death and state funeral of Elizabeth II: Canada

 Various locations were illuminated in honour of the late Queen of Canada as a part of the Department of Canadian Heritage's national illumination initiative.
 The Canadian government also announced a donation of C$20 million to the Queen Elizabeth Scholars program, a program that funds Canadian university exchange programs.

 Prime Minister Justin Trudeau announced that the date of the Queen's funeral would be a holiday for federal government employees.
 Among the Canadian provinces and territories, Prince Edward Island was the only one to declare the date of Elizabeth II's funeral a statutory holiday.
 Alberta, the Northwest Territories, Saskatchewan, Manitoba, Ontario and Quebec declared a day of mourning or commemoration instead of a holiday.
 In the remaining provinces and territories government offices closed, some also closed schools, and observance was optional for private-sector businesses.
 The Retail Council of Canada and Canadian Federation of Independent Business were against making the funeral a statutory paid holiday.

-A national commemorative ceremony for Elizabeth II took place at the Christ Church Cathedral in Ottawa on 19 September, which was broadcast live on television as well as on social media.
-The ceremony was preceded by a parade of the Canadian Armed Forces and Royal Canadian Mounted Police through downtown Ottawa, from Cartier Square Drill Hall and past Parliament Hill to the Cathedral, with a 96-gun salute.
+A national commemorative ceremony took place at the Christ Church Cathedral in Ottawa on 19 September, which was broadcast live on television as well as on social media.
+The ceremony was preceded by a parade of the Canadian Armed Forces and Royal Canadian Mounted Police through downtown Ottawa, from Cartier Square Drill Hall and past Parliament Hill to the cathedral, with a 96-gun salute.
 A flypast by the Royal Canadian Air Force was cancelled due to inclement weather.
 The congregation was addressed by former Governor-General Adrienne Clarkson as well as former Prime Minister Brian Mulroney.

-Provincial commemorative services took place in several Canadian provinces on 19 September: in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, and Saskatchewan.
+Provincial commemorative services took place in several provinces on 19 September: in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Prince Edward Island, and Saskatchewan.
 In Ontario, a memorial service was held in Toronto on 20 September.
-Two memorial services in Quebec were organized by the Anglican Church rather than the provincial government, which were attended by Lieutenant Governor Michel Doyon.
+Two memorial services in Quebec were organised by the Anglican Church rather than the provincial government, which were attended by Lieutenant Governor Michel Doyon.

-Moments of silence were held across several provinces on 19 September, with several transit operators having paused their operations for 96 seconds to coincide with the provincial moment of silence.
-Two British-made bronze cannons from 1810, were fired in Westmount, Quebec, in honour of Elizabeth II.
+Moments of silence were held across several provinces on 19 September, with several transit operators having paused their operations for 96 seconds to coincide with the moment of silence.
+A 96-gun salute was also organised at Fort Wellington in Prescott, Ontario.

+In December 2022, the Royal Canadian Mint introduced a commemorative C$2 coin with a black outer ring, meant to symbolise mourning for the Queen.
+The Mint produced an initial batch of five million C$2 coins for circulation, with further batches to be made as "marketplace needs" allow.
+In January 2023, the Mint announced the launch of a new series of limited edition silver, gold, and platinum collectible coins in honour of Elizabeth II.